 The power to drive change

 Take, for example, the WaterEquity fund, which brings together government agencies like the Overseas Private Investment Corporation, foundations, financial institutions and accredited investors to provide funding for clean water and sanitation efforts in the developing world.
 As part of that effort, Bank of America provided $5 million of interest-free capital as the first money into a fund that ultimately attracted $45 million in additional private capital for water and sanitation projects in South and Southeast Asia.
 Safe water and sanitation, beyond their humanitarian implications, will boost the global economy by creating healthier and more productive citizens and businesses.
-“Together with other financial services companies, development organizations and non-profits, we can use blended finance to support such projects as affordable housing, clean water and gender equality—challenges too big for anyone to solve on their own,” notes Anne Finucane, Vice Chairman Bank of America.
+“Together with other financial services companies, development organizations and non-profits, we can use blended finance to support such projects as affordable housing, clean water and gender equality—challenges too big for anyone to solve on their own,” notes Anne Finucane, former vice chairman at Bank of America.

 Blended finance has also been used to provide affordable housing in underserved communities.
 For example, Bank of America is working with the city of Charlotte, NC, to address the city’s affordable housing shortage.
 In collaboration with government agencies, a local foundation and private investors, the Bank is committed to establishing an affordable housing fund designed to raise as much as $50 million to increase the affordable housing supply.
 In a similar vein, Bank of America provided a $3 million grant to the nonprofit Root Capital in support of their efforts to promote and implement sustainable agriculture.
 Over the past 20 years, Root Capital has provided more than $1.3 billion in development capital to farming families and communities in Latin America, sub-Saharan Africa and Southeast Asia.footnote2

 Goals at a global scale